Global Justice, Part A

 This is the first part of a two-part course, each lasting two weeks.
 Students will benefit the most from taking both parts, but can opt to enroll in them separately.
 Part A covers issues of global poverty, health, and distributive justice.
 Malaria kills a child every thirty seconds in the developing world, according to the United Nations Children Fund.
 Do we have a moral duty to prevent and treat illness in other countries?
 Should we go further, and give aid to reduce poverty globally?
 Or should we give greater priority to people in our country?

 After addressing issues of aid, we will turn to global distributive justice.
 While aid asks how much the wealthy should give to the poor, distributive justice examines how the economic structure distributes wealth and opportunity in the first place.
-For example, where you happen to born greatly affects how well or badly your life goes.
-You will have far more wealth and opportunity if you are born in the United States or Australia instead of sub-Sahara Africa.
+For example, where you happen to be born greatly affects how well or badly your life goes.
+You will have far more wealth and opportunity if you are born in the United States or Australia instead of sub-Saharan Africa.
 Is this fair, or is it as morally arbitrary as your life chances being determined by your race or gender?

 We will examine global distributive justice including: should there be global equality of opportunity?
 Should state borders be more open and immigration freer to allow the poor to seek better paying jobs?
 How should the earth’s resources be divided?